 Through much prayer, I decided to join the Air Force and do computer programming.
 While this was not a vocational Christian ministry, I strove to make my day-to-day life a ministry to both my country and those with whom I work.
 On the first day of basic training, we had been together maybe a half an hour, and there were kids coming up to me crying about missing their mom or their girlfriends.
 (I was 23 when I joined, which made me the “dad” of the flight.)
 From day 1, the Lord brought people into my life that needed His love shown to them.
 On that first night, I led the entire dorm in the Lord's Prayer after we turned out the lights (at their request).
 By the end of that time, we had moved it to the back of the dorm, 10 minutes before lights out - and there were still about half of the flight that came back for a verse and prayer.

 After my technical training, we were sent to Montgomery, AL; and while we were there, we had 3 children.
 The Lord has blessed me with a better family than I could ever ask for - and, while I'm blessed, I also realize that this is a responsibility that I cannot take lightly.
-There are no “second chances” in rearing children, so we have done our best to establish a Christian home of our own, and bring our children up the way in which we believe God wants us.
+There are no “second chances” in rearing children, so we did our best to establish a Christian home of our own, and bring our children up the way in which we believe God wants us.
 We were active in our church - I taught Sunday School and sang in the choir and in a quartet; Michelle was active in the ladies' and mothers' ministries of the church; and we both worked in the nursery each month.
 Once we moved to Albuquerque, NM, we were active in our church there as well.
-We’ve spent the past several years in Biloxi, MS, where I’m the minister of music at our church.
-God has worked through us wherever we are, and I count it a blessing however He choses to use me.
+We then spent several years in Biloxi, MS, where I served as the minister of music at our church.
+God worked through us wherever we are, and I count it a blessing however He chose to use me.